 Pacific Success: Voices of Pacific students featuring The Rise UP Academy

 Below is a video made by Coconet relating to the video above, based on the 23 August launch event at the Māngere Arts Centre.

 Tips from families in Round Two about how to support children to do well

 Round Two interviews occurred in 2018 and 2019.

-In March 2022, three reports were published drawing on the voices of 43 Pacific families, and 78 Pacific students in Years 1-13.
+In March 2022, several reports were published drawing on the voices of 43 Pacific families, and 78 Pacific students in Years 1-13.
 As well as findings on what success looks like for Pacific families and students and what connection to culture means for Pacific young people, we provide guidance for funders on how to invest in Pacific-defined success.

 - Investing in Pacific success - Guidance for Funders in Aotearoa New Zealand